 Answer: just under 1/2 an inch - compared to a mile.
 Obviously you couldn’t expect to see any parallax wobble with such proportions, could you?

-Mr Dubay’s argument seems even weaker than I though.
+Mr Dubay’s argument seems even weaker than I thought.
 Give him a mile, and he’ll take half an inch!